cutiepi-io/cutiepi-doc/README.md

-## CutiePi tablet - User Manual
+# CutiePi tablet - User Manual

 CutiePi tablet is a 100% open source Raspberry Pi 4 tablet powered by the Compute Module 4.
 It has a 5000mAh li-po battery, an 8 inch multi-touch display with 1280 x 800 resolution, and a handle that also doubles as a stand.

 The tablet also has a built-in gyroscope, a rear-view camera, a microphone and a speaker, you can simply carry or use it like your everyday gadgets.

-- Name: CutiePi tablet
-- Model: `CUTIEPI-01`
-- FCC ID: `2A3SP-CUTIEPI-01`
+## Before You Begin

+- Charge your CutiePi after unboxing - Make sure you're using a regular `5V 3A` power supply, as some fast charger for phones might not work
+- Update your SD card - Follow the [System Flasing Guide](https://github.com/cutiepi-io/cutiepi-doc/blob/main/SystemFlashingGuide.md) to download and flash the latest SD card image

+## Need Any Help?

+- [Telegram group chat](https://t.me/cutiepi_io) - For community, support, or software related questions
+- Mail to [hello@cutiepi.io](mailto:hello@cutiepi.io) - For any non-software related questions

-## How to Get Started with your CutiePi tablet
+## How to Get Started

 ![](screenshots/cutiepi-manual-instruction.png)

 ### Turning CutiePi On / Off

-- Power On: Press and hold for `3s` till the backlight turns on
+- Power On: Press and hold for `3s` till the backlight turns on, release the power button
-- Sleep/Wake: Short press
+- Sleep/Wake: Short press on the power button
-- Force Shutdown: Press and hold for `10s` till the backlight turns off
+- Force Shutdown: Press and hold the power button for `10s` till the backlight turns off

-Please make sure the display is completely turned off after it's shutting down, otherwise it may drain the battery.
+When in doubt of the hardware status, we recommend to do the power cycle: force shutdown (press and hold for 10s, release), then power on.

 ### Mind the Heat